DoctorWayWay/doctorwayway/README.md

-# Hello there, my name is Waylon 👋
+# Hello there!
+My name is Waylon 👋
 I am a Full Stack Web Developer who is currently enrolled in Bloom Institute of Technology's(BIT) Full Stack Web Developer course (completed 4 out of the 6 units).

 ## :walking: What I am doing